jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

 It isn't actually a custom select.
 Firefox and Safari are actively working on custom select, but haven't released it yet, so to make the demos work everywhere, and to make it easier for you to inspect with DevTools, I've built the demos from [invokers commands](https://developer.mozilla.org/en-US/docs/Web/API/Invoker_Commands_API), [popovers](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API), and [CSS anchor positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Anchor_positioning), which are the same primitives custom select uses under the hood.

+Unfortunately, the currently released versions of Safari have too many anchor positioning bugs to make these demos work, but they do work in Safari Technology Preview.

 You can drag it around and see how it reacts to being in other parts of the viewport, and how it reacts to scrolling.

 Here are the default UA styles that impact the picker's position and height: